tmopencell/diycomputer/README.md

 This is designed and build for linux flavoured operating systems.
 I have not used it but at ~ £500 it is pretty good value.

 ## 2. OPERATING SYSTEMS
+Once you have the computer you will need to put an operating system on it to be able to run programs and go online.
+We will not be using any Microsoft products like Windows but instead will rely on _opensource_ Liunx based system.

 ### Raspbian
-This is the go-to way to get started.
+This is the go-to way to get started for the DIY computer build (version [1. a.](https://github.com/tmopencell/diycomputer#1-a-diy-version-under-200) above).
 You head over to the Raspberry Pi official website [downloads section](https://www.raspberrypi.org/downloads/raspbian/) and download the zip file for Raspbian Buster with desktop and recommended software.
 They have an [install guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)

+### Pitop OS
+If you built the Pi-Top Laptop (version [1. b.](https://github.com/tmopencell/diycomputer#1-b-pi-top-laptop-version-under-300) above) then also has its own operating system.
+It is very similar and based on raspbian.

+You can choose which version on their [downloads](https://www.pi-top.com/products/os) page and follow their [installation instructions](https://blog.pi-top.com/2016/10/13/how-to-install-pi-topos-to-a-microsd-card).

 ### Kali Linux
 If you want to be a hacker then this is your go to option.
 It comes preloaded with a ton of **pentesting** software.
 Tools for hacking wifi and bluetooth and more.
+Watch [Mr. Robot](https://en.wikipedia.org/wiki/Mr._Robot) and you will see them use this ALLLLL the time.

+There is a special version built for the Raspberry Pi but in general expect lots of issues..
+It is built for hackers and always very buggy.
+[Visit the Kali instruction/download page](https://docs.kali.org/kali-on-arm/install-kali-linux-arm-raspberry-pi).

-If you want to give it a try then a [**bootable USB**](https://docs.kali.org/downloading/kali-linux-live-usb-install) is your best option ([for mac installers](https://gist.github.com/widdowquinn/90eecc3a9a52ceb997a1715894df1cc3)).
+If you just want to give it a try you can use your own laptop and a [**bootable USB**](https://docs.kali.org/downloading/kali-linux-live-usb-install) is your best option ([for mac installers](https://gist.github.com/widdowquinn/90eecc3a9a52ceb997a1715894df1cc3)).
 This turns oyur usb into a little harddrive and while booting your systm you can select the usb installed operating system.

-### Pitop OS

-The Pi-Top Laptop also has its own operating system.
-It is based on raspbian.

-You can choose which version on their [downloads](https://www.pi-top.com/products/os) page and follow their [installation instructions](https://blog.pi-top.com/2016/10/13/how-to-install-pi-topos-to-a-microsd-card).

 ### Other flavours and build your own!

-Raspbain is a flovour of Linux and is completely *opensource*.
+Raspbain is a flovour of Linux and is completely **opensource**.
 You can modify or build a version from scratch.
 The Raspberry Pi was invented in the Cambridge Computer Science department and their website still has some [great documentation and resources](https://www.cl.cam.ac.uk/projects/raspberrypi/)!
 In particular it has a tutorial on [building an operating system from scratch](https://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/os/).
 I have never done that one but I think if you did it would teach you a lot!

-### SD card/Flash drive on a mac or pc.

 ## 3. INTRO TO CODING